Kevin Brobbey

-Kevin Luckassen Brobbey (born 27 July 1993) is a Dutch professional footballer who plays as a forward for Liga I club Argeș Pitești.
+Kevin Luckassen Brobbey (born 27 July 1993) is a Dutch professional footballer who plays as a forward.

 Club career

 AZ Alkmaar

 Born in Eindhoven, Brobbey started playing football in the street, leading him to play for his first youth club at Amstelveen Heemrad when he was eight after his mother took him there.
-He then played for AVV Zeeburgia and AFC Amsterdam before joining AZ Alkmaar in 2009, where he spent five years at the youth team before turning professionally.
+He then played for AVV Zeeburgia and AFC Amsterdam before joining AZ Alkmaar in 2009, where he spent five years at the youth team before turning professional.

 He was promoted to the AZ first team squad as an 18-year-old at the start of the 2011–12 season after signing his first professional contract.
 He made his AZ Alkmaar debut in the second round of KNVB Cup against FC Groningen, which they went on to win 4–2 after the game went extra time.
 However, Luckassen did not make another first team appearance for the next two seasons.
 At the end of the 2012–13 season, he was released.